myh999/swim-result-parser/README.md

 npm run serve
 ```

-A demo should then be available on http://localhost:3000/demo for tesing
+A demo should then be available on http://localhost:3000/demo for testing

 ## Project Structure